 Visitors of all abilities are welcome to visit and take part in educational programming and tours.
 The Accessibility page lists available accommodations.
 All tours can be adapted to address individual and group needs.

-This is a free program for families with children who are five to twelve years of age and on the autism spectrum.
-Participants look at artwork in the galleries and create a follow-up project in a museum classroom.
-While the needs of individuals with autism are prioritized, it is also fun for parents, siblings, and other relatives too!
-Preregistration is required.
+“Exploring-art-ism” is a free program for families with children ages 5-12 with autism or other sensory processing differences.
+Participants engage with artwork in the galleries and create a hands-on project in a museum classroom.
+While the needs of individuals with sensory processing differences are prioritized, it is also fun for parents, siblings, and other relatives too!
+Registration is required.

-This program is conducted by the Education department of the Yale Center for British Art in consultation with the Yale Child Study Center and is recommended by the Autism Parents Community (APC).
+This program is conducted by the Education department of the Yale Center for British Art in consultation with the Yale Child Study Center.

 Out to Art